Birational Kleinian groups

 Remark that the cases of complex tori and ball quotients are the only cases where $X$ is \Kah{}.
 In higher dimension, if we want $X$ to be projective, then there is only one more possibility: $X$ can be the total space of a family of abelian varieties over a Shimura curve (Jahnke-Radloff \cite{JahRad15}).

-The quotient surface of a complex projective Kleinian group is equipped with a $(\PGL(3,\CC),\PP^3)$-structure.
+The quotient surface is equipped with a $(\PGL(3,\CC),\PP^2)$-structure.
 The proof of Theorem \ref{classificationofcplxprojkleinian} has two main steps.
-The first one is to determine which surfaces admit $(\PGL(3,\CC),\PP^3)$-structures and the second one is to find all $(\PGL(3,\CC),\PP^3)$-structures on those candidates.
+First one finds the surfaces that admit $(\PGL(3,\CC),\PP^2)$-structures and the secondly one finds all $(\PGL(3,\CC),\PP^2)$-structures on those candidates.
 The first problem was studied by Gunning \cite{Gun78} and Kobayashi-Ochiai \cite{KobOch80}; it is completed by Klingler \cite{Kli98}.
 In \cite{Kli98}, the second problem is also investigated and is almost completed, except the case of ball quotients.
 The fact that the natural complex projective structure on a ball quotient is the only one is proved by Mok-Yeung in \cite{MY93}; later Klingler gave a different proof in \cite{Kli01}.
 The version of the classification that we state here can be found in the paper of Cano-Seade \cite{CanoSeade14} which contains more precise information, in particular when the group has torsion.

-Though not every $(\PGL(3,\CC),\PP^3)$-structure arises from a complex projective Kleinian group, it was easier to study first the geometry of surfaces with complex projective structures than to look directly at the dynamics of subgroups of $\PGL(3,\CC)$.
-However this is not the strategy that we will use for general birational Kleinian groups: we are based on a good understanding of groups of birational transformations while $(\Bir(Y),Y)$-structures seem to be more difficult to study.
+Though not every $(\PGL(3,\CC),\PP^2)$-structure arises from a complex projective Kleinian group, it was easier to study first the geometry of surfaces with complex projective structures than to look directly at the dynamics of subgroups of $\PGL(3,\CC)$.
+However this is not the strategy that we will use for general birational Kleinian groups: our method is based on a good understanding of dynamics of groups of birational transformations while general $(\Bir(Y),Y)$-structures seem to be more difficult to study.